 Advanced material selection for automotive gears & actuation

-Adnan Hasanovic is technical manager for gear actuators at DSM.
+Adnan Hasanovic is technical manager for gear actuators at Envalior.
 In this global role, he focuses on tribological applications, such as gears and bushings, as well as structural applications for gear housings and covers.
 Adnan also supports global DEP activities in existing and new application areas.
-He joined DSM after he completed studies of mechanical engineering.
-Before joining DSM, Adnan worked as application development engineer and CAE engineer.
+He joined Envalior after he completed studies of mechanical engineering.
+Before joining Envalior, Adnan worked as application development engineer and CAE engineer.

 Leave your e-mail address below to start receiving the latest news about plastics, new products and events delivered to your inbox.